"The Cowboy must never shoot first, hit a smaller man, or take unfair advantage."Gene Autry

-There are two kinds of "Cowboy Candy" and this recipe is not for chaw.
+There are two kinds of "Cowboy Candy" and this easy recipe is not for chaw.
 This is a sweet/sour pickled pepper that is great as a relish on hot dogs, burgers, cold cut sandwiches, pulled pork, coleslaw, potato salad, on grilled cheese sandwiches, on Italian beef and Italian Sausages, or mixed in with your cornbread.
 Take a block of cream cheese and cover the top with these tasty rings and serve with crackers as an appeteaser.

 Pleasantly the heat is diminished by the cooking process, so the results are not as hot as you might fear.
 This recipe is a refrigerator pickle, so all jars must be stored in the fridge.
 When you are done, save the syrup.
 You'll find a use for it in sauces like DC Mumbo sauce, barbecue sauce, cocktails, and more.